 Financial instruments that potentially subject the Company to significant concentrations of credit risk consist primarily of cash investments.
 The Company's accounts receivable balance is also subject to credit risk.
-Substantially all of the Company's liquid investments are invested in money market funds.
+Substantially all of the Company's cash equivalents are invested in money market funds.
 The Company's accounts receivable are derived primarily from sales to customers located in the United States.
 The Company performs ongoing credit evaluations of its customers and generally requires no collateral.
 The Company no longer maintains reserves for potential credit losses.
 There have been no write-offs during the periods presented.

-For the three months ended June 30, 2014, Quest Diagnostics, Cellnetix and Everyday Health accounted for 26%, 23% and 20%, respectively, of the Company's revenue.
-For the three months ended June 30, 2013, Life Technologies and Everyday Health accounted for 93% and 7%, respectively, of the Company's revenue.
+For the three months ended September 30, 2014, three customers accounted for 28.4%, 28.4% and 14.2%, respectively, of the Company's revenue.
+For the six months ended September 30, 2014, four customers accounted for 20.9%, 20.9%, 17.4% and 10.4%, respectively, of the Company's revenue.
+For the three and six months ended September 30, 2013, one customer accounted for 99.6% and 96.0%, respectively, of the Company's revenue.

-Life Technologies, Inc. has been a major contributor to our revenue and gross profit in the past, however, we have funded the Company's operating expenses primarily with cash on hand, the net proceeds from the sale of discontinued assets, as disclosed in prior filings, and our recent follow-on public offering of stock.
+Life Technologies, Inc. (now Thermo-Fisher Scientific, Inc.) has been a major contributor to our revenue and gross profit in the past.
+However, we have funded the Company's operating expenses primarily with cash on hand, the net proceeds from the sale of discontinued assets, as disclosed in prior filings, and our recent follow-on public offering of stock.
 We are actively engaged in negotiations with several other companies who are interested in purchasing our content on similar terms or under annual subscriptions or software-as-a-service ("SaaS") arrangements.

-For the period ended June 30, 2014, Quest Diagnostics and Jackson Labs accounted for 95% of the balance in accounts receivable.
-Life Technologies accounted for 100% of the balance in accounts receivable for the period ended June 30, 2013.
+For the period ended September 30, 2014, two customers accounted for 68.9% and 23.2% of the balance in accounts receivable.
+One customer accounted for 100% of the balance in accounts receivable for the period ended September 30, 2013.
+The Company sold the last two patent lots of our NLD portfolio for approximately \$365 in the second quarter of the prior fiscal year.
+The related accounts receivable were recorded in other assets of discontinued operations.